 - Playing from a lead sheet

 Let’s look at each of these in turn and see how they contribute to being musical.

 This is probably the most prominent skill people associate with musicality.
 When you see a musician who can easily pick up their instrument and play any song or piece of music they’ve just heard (possibly for the first time), without the need for sheet music, a chord chart, or any kind of practice time to learn the piece – now that’s musicality!
 Right?

 In fact this skill can be so impressive, particularly if you don’t know how learnable it actually is, it is a prime cause of people believing that musicality is an innate gift.

 If you don’t understand how to learn to play by ear, then it can seem like you need a mysterious “talent” to do it.
-Fortunately, once you learn how to play chords by ear the mystery dissolves and you realise that like all other aspects of musicality, this is something you can learn for yourself.
+Fortunately, once you learn how to play melodies by ear or how to play chords by ear the mystery dissolves and you realise that like all other aspects of musicality, this is something you can learn for yourself.